 1. Constant communication is the key

 Why am I telling you this is because your remote team isn’t near you.
-Unlike, the usual in-house employees you can’t go up to their desk or call them to your cabin for discussions.
-As such, having measures that could ensure a robust real-time communication between you and your remote teams is really important.
+Unlike the usual in-house employees, you can’t go up to their desk or call them to your cabin for discussions.
+As such, having measures that could ensure robust real-time communication between you and your remote teams is essential.

 Setting up an effective communication system will always ensure in an effective virtual team.
 Moreover, it’ll make them feel connected to their employers despite their geographical differences.

 2. Encourage a Virtual Community